 Alternate Interior Angles interior angles are formed when a transversal passes through two lines.
-The angles that are formed on opposite sides of the transversal and inside the two lines are alternate interior angles.
+The angle that is formed on opposite sides of the transversal and inside the two lines are alternate interior angle.
 Notice the pairs of blue and pink angles.
 Parallel lines are two lines on a two-dimensional plane that never meet or cross.
 When a transversal passes through parallel lines, there are special properties about the angles that are formed that do not occur when the lines are not parallel.
 Notice the arrows on lines m and n towards the left.
 These arrows indicate that lines m and n are parallel.

 Alternate Interior Angles Definition

 The angles which are formed inside the two parallel lines, when intersected by a transversal, are equal to its alternate pairs.
-These angles are called alternate interior angles.

 In the above-given figure, you can see, two parallel lines are intersected by a transversal.
 Therefore, the alternate angles inside the parallel lines will be equal.